【失敗談】初めてのトレランで気をつけないといけないこと

 One thing that happens on your first trail run is that you get carried away and end up running uphill.
 You can try it once, but you'll probably want to quit soon after you start (laughs).

-So until you get used to it, it's best to walk uphill and run on flat surfaces or downhill .
+So until you get used to it, it's best to walk uphill and jog on flat surfaces and downhill .

 Even if it's hot, you should wear gloves to prevent injury.

-From here on, I'll talk about the descent, but even for the first time trail running, the descent is quite fun.
+From here on, I'll talk about the descent, but even for the first time trail running, descents are quite fun.
 Because you strain muscles that you don't normally use, the pain lasted for about five days , but the feeling of running fast down the slope was exhilarating .

-There are various tricks to it, such as "when going downhill, land with the entire sole of your foot, not on your toes," and "look slightly ahead," but you can learn those as you go.For now, I will just say that it is a good idea to wear gloves .
+There are various tricks to it, such as "when going downhill, land with the entire sole of your foot, not on your toes" and "look slightly ahead," but you can learn those as you go, but for now, I'll just say that it's a good idea to wear gloves .

 If you are not used to it, you will probably control your speed with trees or rocks at hand height to maintain your balance, but if you use bare hands, you will get covered in blood.
 Even if it is hot, wear gloves when you start going downhill to reduce the risk of injury.